 We have a wealth of experience in dealing with the issues which arise in practice concerning highways and waterways, both in the context of the development and commercial utilisation of land, and generally.

-By way of example, in recent years members of Chambers have advised on and litigated issues and disputes including as to the extent of highway, alleged obstruction of highway, stopping up and diversion of highway, responsibility for repair of canal bridges, rights of discharge, responsibility for damage and liability for remediation works relating to flooding, and navigation rights.
+By way of example, in recent years, Maitland barristers have advised on and litigated issues and disputes including as to the extent of highway, alleged obstruction of highway, stopping up and diversion of highway, responsibility for repair of canal bridges, rights of discharge, responsibility for damage and liability for remediation works relating to flooding, and navigation rights.